niell-ion/TXRX-Doc-Hub/docs/crossing/crossing_remote.md

 * Once in programming mode, hold the ``UP`` button for ``5 seconds`` until all 4 LEDs blink repeatedly to enter pairing mode
 * Press the blue button on the Portable Crossing Gate to pair
-* When crossing is paired, LEDs will blink to indicate a successful connection.
+* When crossing is paired, LEDs will blink to indicate a successful connection
-* To pair another Portable Crossing Gate, within ``15 seconds`` bring the remote to the next crossing and press the blue pairing button.
+* To pair another Portable Crossing Gate, within ``15 seconds`` bring the remote to the next crossing and press the blue pairing button
-* To exit pairing mode, press any button.
+* To exit pairing mode, press any button

 ---